Underwriter’s Laboratories vs Sauna.

 These temps are also commonly and safely used in the U.S. without problems in wood heated saunas and electric saunas in which people have circumvented UL requirements.

-If the purpose of these is to keep people safe and healthy then it’s important that they be guidelines that people will follow rather than circumvent.
+If the purpose of these is to keep people safe and healthy then it’s important that they be guidelines that people and manufacturers will follow rather than circumvent.

 U.S. consumers should be able to have an electric sauna equivalent to those in other countries and that can maintain temps of 120°c or more at a point 100cm above the middle of the upper sitting bench.